Which Products and Habits Save Money and Are Eco-Friendly?

 8. Get Outside

-We spend most of our time outside hiking, bike riding, swimming at the beach etc.
+We spend most of our time outside hiking, bike riding, swimming at the beach etc. Check out these 37 frugal activities to get an idea of our lifestyle.

-It reduces our electricity usage at home and the active lifestyle means we are healthier and closer as a family
+It reduces our electricity usage at home and the active lifestyle means we are healthier and closer as a family.

 Rather than sitting inside with air conditioning, watching Netflix or playing video games, we are enjoying the outdoors for free and reducing our carbon footprint.